PacoReinaCampo/MPSoC-DV/validation/uvm/book/user/chapters/chapter1.md

-# Overview
+# OVERVIEW

 The Universal Verification Methodology (UVM) is a standardized methodology for verifying integrated circuits, particularly in the field of System-on-Chip (SoC) design.
 UVM is built on SystemVerilog and provides a robust framework for creating reusable and modular verification environments.
 Below is a detailed explanation of UVM and its components.

 UVM aims to provide a structured and reusable approach to verification, facilitating the development of testbenches that can be easily maintained and adapted to various verification scenarios.
 Its key features include the ability to create complex verification environments, stimulate designs under test (DUT) with various scenarios, and check the DUT's behavior against expected results.

-## The Typical UVM Testbench Architecture
+## THE TYPICAL UVM TESTBENCH ARCHITECTURE

 The typical UVM testbench architecture is composed of several key components, each with a specific role in the verification process.
 The hierarchy of a UVM testbench is designed to be modular, allowing each component to be developed, tested, and reused independently.